 i) Post-employment benefit plans

-valuation being carried out at each Balance Sheet Date.
-Actuarial gains
+Method, with actuarial valuation being carried out at each balance sheet date.
+Actuarial gains and losses are

-immediately to the extent that the benefits are already vested, and otherwise amortized on
+recognized immediately to the extent that the benefits are already vested, and otherwise amortized on

 ii) Short-term employee benefits

-include compensated absences such as paid annual leave and
+include compensated absences such as paid annual leave.

 iii) Long-term employee benefits